 The foundational ideas laid down by great thinkers such as Socrates, Plato, and Aristotle still influence our understanding of the world today.
 These brilliant scholars began to use reason and logic to try and unravel the workings of the cosmos.
 They also explored the intricacies of human morality.
 But who were these ancient Greek philosophers?
 And what were their key ideas?
+From presocratics like Thales of Miletus to Plato and Aristotle, we’ll discuss the famous thinkers that guided philosophy and science for thousands of years.
+We’ll also explore the three main schools of Hellenistic philosophy and the founders that governed philosophy after Alexander the Great.
+Here are the ten most famous Greek philosophers who shaped the world for centuries.

 1. Thales Of Miletus – The First Greek Philosopher

-During the 7th Century BC, philosophy dealt more with natural science rather than moral questions.
+During the 7th Century BCE, philosophy dealt more with natural science rather than moral questions.
 One of the first Greek philosophers to concentrate on scientific thought was Thales of Miletus.
-Thales was born around 624 BC in the city of Miletus in Asia Minor and was part of the new wave of thinkers trying to determine how the cosmos was constructed.
+Thales was born around 624 BCE in the city of Miletus in Asia Minor and was part of the new wave of thinkers trying to determine how the cosmos was constructed.
 This was the philosophical branch of metaphysics.
 Thales was a Monist, meaning that he considered a single element to be the main building block of the cosmos.

 Get the latest articles delivered to your inbox